MIT-LAE/IdealGases.jl/docs/src/combustion.md

 # Modeling combustion

-`IdealGases` allows us to perform simple combustion calculations.
+`IdealGasThermo` allows us to perform simple combustion calculations.
 The following functions are useful utilites to do so.

 ## Calculating stoichiometric fuel-oxidizer ratio